 The human spirit is unfettered and free.
 Try to subjugate humans, in the end they will shake off the shackles.
-This is why ultimately all totalitarian systems are doomed to fail.
+This is why all totalitarian systems are doomed to fail.
 From God’s perspective, absolute rule is not His style.
-God simply is no autocrat or control freak, which is why He created no robots, but living beings endowed with free will.
+He simply is no autocrat or control freak, which is why He created no robots, but living beings endowed with free will.

 God created us to be free.